Laurie Bembenek: Career and marriage

 After college, Bembenek returned to Milwaukee, where she worked in retail and had a brief stint as a model.
 In 1978, she appeared as "Miss March" in a calendar distributed by the Joseph Schlitz Brewing Company.

 In March 1980, Bembenek began training at the Milwaukee police academy.
 While still a trainee, she was accused by an anonymous tipster of smoking marijuana at a party.
 Bembenek denied the charge, which was investigated but never substantiated.

 While still at the academy, Bembenek met and became close with Judy Zess, another female trainee.
 Bembenek graduated from the academy in the summer of 1980 and was assigned to the MPD's South Side Second District.

 In her autobiography Woman on the Run (1992), Bembenek later claimed that the MPD was then composed of "brutal, lazy, apathetic and corrupt" police officers.
 She also said that female and minority officers were routinely subjected to harassment and abuse during training.
 Bembenek also said that when female and minority trainees joined the department, they were routinely punished or even fired for minor infractions during their probationary period, while white male officers went unpunished for more serious offenses.

 At a rock concert in May 1980, Zess was arrested for smoking marijuana.
 This violated her probation as a new officer and she was fired.
-Bembenek was dismissed from the Milwaukee Police Department on August 25, 1980 because of her involvement in filing a false report related to Zess's May arrest.
+Bembenek was dismissed from the Milwaukee Police Department on August 25, 1980, because of her involvement in filing a false report related to Zess's May arrest.

 After being fired, Bembenek discovered scandalous photos of several veteran MPD officers, including Elfred O. "Fred" Schultz (her future husband), dancing nude on picnic tables in Gordon Park, after drinking at a nearby tavern.
 She took the pictures to the federal Equal Employment Opportunity Commission (EEOC), where she argued that she had been dismissed for a minor infraction, but the male police officers were committing more serious violations (as shown in the photos), and did so with impunity.
 The EEOC encouraged Bembenek to file a discrimination report with the MPD's internal affairs division.

 Later, Bembenek briefly worked as a waitress at the Playboy Club in Lake Geneva.
 Around this time, Bembenek met Fred Schultz, who was already a thirteen-year veteran of the MPD.

 Schultz divorced his wife, Christine, in November 1980.
 They had two young sons, Sean and Shannon.
 She had custody of the boys.

 Bembenek and Schultz married in January 1981 in Waukegan, Illinois.

 They shared an apartment with her friend Judy Zess, and Zess's boyfriend Thomas D. Gaertner.

 Bembenek began working as a personal trainer at a health club.
 By May 1981 she was working as a campus security officer at Marquette University in Milwaukee.

 A judge ruled the Schultz couple's marriage was invalid, stating that Schultz had violated Wisconsin law by not waiting six months after his divorce to remarry.
-Bembenek and Schulz married again in November 1981.
+Bembenek and Schultz married again in November 1981.